dpriskorn/riksdagen_sentences/README.md

 * through chatgpt I used the progress library tqdm for the first time and it is very nice :)
-* working on millions of sentences with NLP takes time even on a fast machine like my 8th gen i5-core laptop
+* working on millions of sentences with NLP takes time even on a fast machine like my 8th gen 8-core i5 laptop
+* langdetect is slow and only utilizes 1 CPU